 One of the companies that they mention providing such videos is Real Data Center, which is working on building “a drive-by database of the U.S. residential real estate market â€“ videos of not just the houses, but also the streets and the whole area.”
 Real Data Center, armed with an address provided by a real estate agent or broker, will create a video tour of the home, the street it is on, and the neighborhood where it is located.
 And, they aren’t the only ones offering this service.

 The founder of the company has filed a patent application for the process, and it was published earlier today:

 Here’s the abstract:

 Finding out about homes for sale online is a rapidly transforming experience.
-I expect that we will see sites like Zillow bundling more services, or at least advertising, around industries that are related to the purchase or sales of homes, such as title searchers, property assessors, movers, construction contractors, lenders, and many others.
+As a result, I expect that we will see sites like Zillow bundling more services, or at least advertising, around industries related to the purchase or sales of homes, such as title searchers and property assessors movers, construction contractors, lenders, and many others.